This assignment will be a skills refresher on top of learning the InDesign Book skills. We’ll build a document with:

 Now open the Front Matter and End Matter documents.
 Delete 16 pages from these documents so there are only 4 pages left in them.
 These are the pages for the table of contents, dedication page, index, etc… Note how the page numbering adjusts across all the doucuments in the book.

-You’ll need to Option-click on the Sync button ⇆, then turn on Master Pages.
+You’ll need to Option-click on the Sync button ⇆, then turn on Parent Pages.

 Create a new layer in the Layers panel called Folios.
-Add page numbers to A-Master master page on the Folios layer.
+Add page numbers to A-Parent page on the Folios layer.
 Remember to set text alignment to Away from Spine in the paragraph style.

 Let’s Sync Some Content!